Srabani5/resolver-assessment/README.md

 ## Prerequisites

-1. **Java Development Kit (JDK):** Ensure you have JDK 11 installed.
+- **Java Development Kit (JDK):** Ensure you have JDK 11 installed.
 You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).

-2. **Maven:** Make sure you have Maven installed.
+- **Maven:** Make sure you have Maven installed.
 You can download it from [Maven's official website](https://maven.apache.org/download.cgi).

-3. **WebDriver Drivers:** Download the WebDriver driver executable for the browsers you plan to test (e.g., ChromeDriver, FirefoxoDriver, EdgeDriver).

-4. **Browsers:** Google Chrome, Mozilla Firefox, Microsoft Edge
+- **Browsers:** Google Chrome, Mozilla Firefox, Microsoft Edge

 ## Libraries Used